lernlink/moodle-tool_langpackdropper/README.md

 Motivation for this plugin
 --------------------------

-With this plugin, you are able to download language packs which are not located / maintained in AMOS, the central Moodle translation system.
+With this plugin, you are able to download language packs which are not part of the official Moodle language pack (which means that they are not maintained in AMOS, the central Moodle translation system).

-This is especially relevant if you are running a large number of language string modifications and want to manage these rather in Git than in the Moodle language customization GUI.
+This is especially relevant if you are running a large number of language string modifications and want to manage these on your own code management server rather than in the language customization interface of your particular Moodle instance.
 This is also relevant if you want to run the same language string modifications on multiple Moodle instances simultaneously.